YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

 ## Yarn Spinner Quick Start

-Here's how to quickly jump in to Yarn Spinner, if you're already reasonably comfortable with Unity.
+Here's how to quickly jump in to Yarn Spinner if you're already familiar with Unity.

 * **Download and import [the YarnSpinner package](https://github.com/thesecretlab/YarnSpinner/releases) into your project.**
 * **Inside the YarnSpinner folder, open the `Examples/Yarn Spinner Basic Example` scene.**